 Use this page to search for shortcuts and actions in the selected keymap, create, edit, and remove custom keymaps, and change shortcuts associated with actions in custom keymaps.
 Predefined keymaps are not editable.
-When you change shortcut associations for a predefined keymap (listed in bold), JetBrains DataSpell creates a copy of that keymap, which you can modify (listed in regular font with an indent below the parent keymap).
+When you change shortcut associations for a predefined keymap (listed in bold), DataSpell creates a copy of that keymap, which you can modify (listed in a regular font with an indent below the parent keymap).

 Keymap scheme actions